toddheasley/boats/README.md

 ## Architecture

-The iOS and watchOS apps are made of very thin layers of stock `UIKit` and `WatchKit`, backed by shared frameworks that do all of the heavy lifting.
+The iOS and watchOS apps are made of thin layers of stock `UIKit` and `WatchKit`, backed by shared frameworks that do all of the heavy lifting.

 [`BoatsBot`](BoatsBot) handles data persistence and inter-app and inter-extension communication -- and lays the groundwork for Boats to get a lot smarter in future releases with the addition of location-aware features or notifications.